ZAHIRULCODER/Weather_App/README.md

 - Node.js - JavaScript runtime
 - Express.js - Web framework for Node.js,
 - EJS - Template engine for Node.js,
-- request - Simplified HTTP request client
+- axios - To fetch the data

 ### Installing
 Clone the repository to your local machine